JGifford/myMacScripts/README.md

 ### powerCheck
 > When coupled with a crontab entry, periodically checks the system's power
-> sources and sends an alert if configured.
+> sources for changes (e.g., AC Power to Battery Power) and sends an alert
+> (if configured) or just logs to a logfile.

 ### eraseOptical
 > Erases an optical device from the commandline rather than using the